HowToGetLicensed

 Can I get a North Carolina notary public license with a criminal record?

 The North Carolina Secretary of State evaluates criminal history on a case-by-case basis.
 Having a criminal record does not automatically disqualify you, but certain offenses may affect your eligibility.
-Contact the North Carolina Secretary of State for guidance before applying.
+Contact your local licensing authority.

 Do I need a college degree to become a notary public in North Carolina?